Register a Company

 Here are a few of the most common ways to structure your business:

-As a sole trader, your business is based around one single person, and every decision and responsibility rests with that sole trader.
+As a Sole Trader, your business is based around one single person, and every decision and responsibility rests with that Sole Trader.
 This is an ideal structure if you are one person working within a small business model and have a small turnover.
 One possible drawback from choosing this structure is that losses, debts and legal liabilities all lie with that one person.

-Registering your business as a company will treat the business as a separate entity to you and the employees.
-Although there is a bigger chance of having lots of set up costs, a business can also sell shares to raise capital.
+Registering your business as a Company will treat the business as a separate entity to you and the employees.
+Although there is a bigger chance of having lots of set-up costs, a business can also sell shares to raise capital.

 When deciding how much to charge, ask yourself:

-How can I market my proofreading business?
+How can I market my proofreading business on social media?